 You’d be surprised how much you miss when hiding behind an iPad, computer screen or games console.

-If you have a child in your care, make sure they get time doing something that isn’t technology or screen-based.
+If you have a child in your care, ensure they get time doing something that isn’t technology or screen-based.

 Technology use has become so high that experts are worried about the withdrawal effects this will have on children and young people.

-That’s right, and you can become addicted to your phone, tablet or technology.
+That’s right; you can become addicted to your phone, tablet or technology.